icing/mod_md/README.md

 Make the file readable for root only (or what the httpd starts with) and handle your configuration files as usual.

+## MDRetryDelay
+`MDRetryDelay duration`
+Default: 5s

+The delay on a failed renewal before the next attempt is done.
+This doubles on every consecutive error with a cap of 24 hours, e.g. daily retries.
+Furthermore, the effective delay is randomly jiggled by +-50%.
+This is done to avoid peak traffic, e.g. all ACME clients in the world starting at midnight in their time zones.

+## MDRetryFailover
+`MDRetryFailover n`
+Default: 13

+If more than one ACME CA is configured, this gives the number of failed attempts before the next CA is used.
+It is recommended to have that larger than 1, so that an intermittent error does not lead to discarding any results already achieved.

 # Test Suite